-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-10.4 Toilet facilities shall be of adequate number, easily accessible to employees and visitors and in compliance with applicable regulations. • The Operation will have verification that the number of toilet facilities and their location relative to employees meets the more stringent of federal, state or local regulations.
-Auditor verifies that the number of available toilet facilities and their location is compliant with prevailing regulation for the number of employees.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action G-10.4 Toilet facilities shall be of adequate number, easily accessible to employees, workers, and visitors and in compliance with applicable regulations. • The operation will have verification that the number of toilet facilities and their location relative to employees and workers meets the more stringent of federal, state, or local regulations.
+Auditor verifies that the number of available toilet facilities and their location is compliant with prevailing regulation for the number of employees and workers.
 Operation obtains a sufficient number of toilet facilities to be compliant.
-G-10.5 The practice of disposing of used toilet tissue on the floor, in trash receptacles, or in boxes is prohibited except in situations where waste systems are not capable of handling toilet paper. • Operation shall instruct employees that used toilet tissue shall only be disposed of in the toilet.
+G-10.5 The practice of disposing of used toilet tissue on the floor, in trash receptacles, or in boxes is prohibited except in situations where waste systems are not capable of handling toilet paper. • Operation shall instruct employees and workers that used toilet tissue shall only be disposed of in the toilet.
 If toilet paper cannot be disposed of in the toilet, the use of toilet paper disposal containers is acceptable.
 Containers must be used only for toilet paper or other hygiene products and must be distinguishable from towel waste containers.
 Operation shall develop SOPs for the sanitary disposal of waste, ensuring adequate monitoring and cleaning frequencies to prevent unsanitary conditions.
 Auditor observes restrooms for evidence of compliance.
 Auditor observes evidence or existence of toilet paper disposal, if applicable.
 Retraining is performed and documented.

 Req. # Requirement DOC MAN Procedure Verification Corrective Action G-10.6 Toilet and wash stations shall be maintained in a clean and sanitary condition.
-R • Toilet paper shall be available in toilet facility.
+R • Toilet paper shall be available in the toilet facility.
 Wash stations shall include hand wash facilities with water that meets the microbial standard for drinking water, hand soap, disposable towels or other hand drying device, towel disposal container, and a tank that captures used hand wash water for disposal.
-These stations shall be provided inside or adjacent to toilet facilities, and any location where product handling is taking place.
 If portable hand wash water tanks are used, they are cleaned and sanitized at a prescribed frequency and the water is changed at prescribed frequencies adequate to prevent unsanitary conditions.
-Restrooms shall include hand wash facilities with water that meets the microbial standard for drinking water, hand soap, disposable towels or other hand drying device, and towel disposal container.
-Gray water is plumbed or captured for disposal.
 Auditor observes toilet and handwashing facilities for compliance.
 Auditor observes checklist or other evidence of a documented system for tracking cleaning of toilets and wash stations.
 Toilet or handwashing facility is replaced, repaired or maintained to be compliant.
-G-10.7 A response plan is in place for major spills or leaks of field sanitation units.
-WP A written response plan is developed and implemented in the event of a major leak or spill.
+G-10.7 A response plan is in place for spills or leaks of field sanitation units.
+WP A written response plan is developed and implemented in the event of a leak or spill.
 Auditor verifies existence of the plan and interviews the responsible individual for knowledge.
 Operation prepares or edits the plan or receives plan from contractors of sanitation units.
 The responsible individual is retrained.